marabesi/arduino-php-wrapper/README.md

 ## Improvements

-As you can see is really simple and we can improve it much more as the sensors are identified
+As you can see is really simple and we can improve it much more as the sensors are identified.

+- Prevent arduino from reload everytime a request is made by PHP